ianmagyar/dl-course/assignments/guatemala_dataset.md

 ## Milestones
 * __Week 4__  - Best possible dataset for detection (we have infinite possibilities - I will explain this in person).

-* Week 5 - Picking the appropriate method for segmentation - R-CNN, U-Net, Fast R-CNN, Mask R-CNN.
+* __Week 5__ - Picking the appropriate method for segmentation - R-CNN, U-Net, Fast R-CNN, Mask R-CNN.

-* __Week 8__ - Comparison of performance of this methods on the dataset for binary detection, segmentation.
+* __Week 8__ - Comparison of performance of this methods on the dataset for binary detection, segmentation. + First draft of the article.

 * __Week 11__ - Experiments with architecture tweeks with preprocesing and postprocesing.